-Using genomic DNA from the submitted specimen(s), DNA is enriched for the complete coding regions and splice site junctions for most genes of the human genome using a proprietary capture system developed by GeneDx for next-generation sequencing.
+Using genomic DNA from the submitted specimen(s), DNA is enriched for the complete coding regions and splice site junctions for most genes of the human genome using a proprietary capture system developed by GeneDx for next-generation sequencing with CNV calling (NGS-CNV)..
 The enriched targets are simultaneously sequenced with paired-end reads on an Illumina platform.
 Bi-directional sequence reads are assembled and aligned to reference sequences based on NCBI RefSeq transcripts and human genome build GRCh37/UCSC hg19.
 Data are filtered and analyzed to identify sequence variants and most deletions and duplications involving three or more coding exons.
-Reported clinically significant variants are confirmed, if necessary, by an appropriate orthogonal method in the proband and, if submitted, in selected relatives.
+Smaller deletions or duplications may not be reliably identified.
+Reportable variants include pathogenic, likely pathogenic, and variants of uncertain significance; likely benign and benign variants, if present, are not routinely reported.
+Carrier status for the proband is not reported unless associated with the provided phenotype.
+Reported variants are confirmed, if necessary, by an appropriate orthogonal method in the proband and, if submitted, in selected relatives.
 Sequence variants are reported according to the Human Genome Variation Society (HGVS) guidelines.
 Copy number variants are reported based on the probe coordinates, the coordinates of the exons involved, or precise breakpoints when known.
+Available evidence for variant classification may change over time and reported variant(s) may be reclassified according to the ACMG/AMP Standards and Guidelines (PMID: 25741868), which may lead to issuing a revised report.